BaiyangZhang/BaiyangZhang.github.io/_posts/2024-11-05-Thougs-on-Entropy.md

 - - -

 Kullback and Leibler (1951) developed the principle of minimum cross entropy (POMCE) and in the late 1950s Jaynes (1957a,b) developed the principle of maximum entropy (POME).

+The connection between likelihood function and cross entropy.

 Note that the cross entropy is not a metric since it is not symmetric under the exchange between $p$ and $\hat{p}$.